arielccjr/Journal2025/README.txt

                 : GnRH (Gonadotropin-releasing hormone) from the hypothalamus triggers the release of LH (luteinizing hormone) and FSH (follicle-stimulating hormone), : Spermatogenesis(Testes) & Oogenesis(Ovaries)
                 : Elements, Metals/Conductors

+    ~SYNTAX-KEY-CODES: OF THE NATURAL-LANGUAGE/FALLACIES.
+    ~REFUTATION (Refutatio): Anticipates counterarguments and disproves them. clarify ambiguous terms, sentence structure, or assumptions usually suffices & focus on the logical structure, causation, or evidentiary support is essential.
+    ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
+        : It has three parts:
+            : Major term: Found in the major premise and conclusion.
+"All mammals (Middle Term) are warm-blooded.
+(Major Premise)" All humans are mortal.
+(Universal and necessary premise)
+            : Minor term: Found in the minor premise and conclusion.
+"Whales are mammals.
+(Minor Premise)".
+Socrates is a human.
+(Particular known fact)
+            : Middle term: Links the two premises but does not appear in the conclusion.
+"Therefore, whales are warm-blooded.
+(Conclusion)".
+(Demonstrated conclusion)
+        : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
+        : Each figure contains valid or invalid moods, which define how premises are arranged using:
+            : A (Universal Affirmative: "All A are B").
+“All men are wise.”
+            : E (Universal Negative: "No A are B").
+“No man is wise.”
+            : I (Particular Affirmative: "Some A are B").
+            : O (Particular Negative: "Some A are not B") ~STATEMENT: are combinations of words that express truth or falsity.
+        : Contradictory statements: One must be true, the other false.
+            : Affirmation: “Socrates is wise.”
+            : Negation: “Socrates is not wise.”
+        : Contrary statements: Both cannot be true, but both can be false.
+        : Modal Logic/Implication: Helps in predicting future truths without contradiction.
+            : Necessity: Something must be true.
+“The sun must rise.”
+            : Possibility: Something may or may not be true.
+“It may rain tomorrow.”
+    ~WORD/TERM: Symbol of mental concepts.
+        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, ~LEAST-COMMON-DENOMINATOR-(+/-)1: POSITIVE (+1/Excess) VS NEGATIVE (-1/Deficiency)
+        : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
+            ~GRATIFICATION/GOLDEN-MEAN-0: The mean between deficiency and excess, ei.
+Courage is the mean between cowardice and recklessness.
+                : Prime Mover (God), a being that causes motion without itself being moved.
+To avoid infinite regress, there must be a first, unmoved mover.
+                    : True (not subject to doubt).
+                    : Primary (not from anything else).
+                    : Immediate (not needing proof).
+                    : More knowable than conclusions.
+                : Empty, Void of Substance
+    ~CORRECT-PARSE-SYNTAX-GRAMMAR: 5=POSITION, 6=LODIAL, 7=FACT
+        : FOR THE CAUSE OF THE EFFECT IS/ARE-THINKING WITH THE DUTY/PERFORMANCE OF THE TERMS WITH THE CONTRACT BY THE AUTHORITY

     ~LAYERS OF THE OPEN SYSTEM INTERCONNECTION (OSI) MODEL & I/O PROTOCOLS: POSTAL-MECHANICS, NOW-SPACE?
         ~7: APPLICATION & HYPERTEXT-TRANSFER-PROTOCOL(HTTP): Data is created in a format users can understand.